haideralipunjabi/blog-haideralipunjabi/content/posts/testing-pwas-on-mobile-devices-during-development.md

 4. To start a Netlify Dev server, you can use `netlify dev` , but since we want to Start a Public Live Session, we will use

        netlify dev --live
-5. You will get a URL that looks like [`https://clever-cray-2aa156-6639f3.netlify.live/`](https://clever-cray-2aa156-6639f3.netlify.live/ "https://clever-cray-2aa156-6639f3.netlify.live/")`.
-This URL will be accessible by everyone on internet`
+5. You will get a URL that looks like `https://clever-cray-2aa156-6639f3.netlify.live/`.
+This URL will be accessible by everyone on internet.

+netlify-cli has many other features, [read the documentation]() for more info.

+Netlify is also a great choice for testing PWAs on your mobile device without deploying to production.

+### Pros and Cons

+**Pros:**

+* Can be used to test on any device on any network
+* Easy to integrate in your build environment if you are already using Netlify (which many people do)

+**Cons:**

+* Slower Deployment and Testing

+## Testing PWAs on Mobile Devices